bicks79/KAPOW/README.md

  - [django-allauth](https://django-allauth.readthedocs.io/en/latest/), is an integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.

+ - [Pillow](https://en.wikipedia.org/wiki/Python_Imaging_Library), is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+Development of the original project, known as PIL, was discontinued in 2011.
+Subsequently, a successor project named Pillow forked the PIL repository and added Python 3.x support.

 ### VALIDATION TOOLS
 *KAPOW! was validated by utilising the following tools...*